 St Peter's Anglican Church was opened late in 1864 the day following the anniversary of Richardson's death.
 It would be another sixty years, however, before the Anglican Parish of Watsons Bay was formed in its own right.
 Initially a branch church of Alexandria and then Darling Point, it was then a branch church of Woollahra Parish until 1925 when Watsons Bay was established as a full parish.
 The minister at the time - and subsequently its first rector - was the Reverend Cherry, who held the position for another decade.

 St Peter's with Original Landscape

 In the eighty years from 1926-2016 Watsons Bay Anglican Church has had seven rectors, most of whom (and for most of which time) continued the protestant, reformed, evangelical Anglican heritage that was at the church's initial foundation.
 The church has seen several peaks and troughs in those years, from times of struggling through to times where the church building was full of a Sunday evening.

-In 2017, the present rector, Scott Newling, commenced ministry at Watsons Bay, and has sought to reinvigorate the parish by returning to its theological and ecclesiological heritage.
-With a young family, he has sought to revitalise the church by moving the parish towards what is often now the norm for churches in Sydney Diocese: of team ministry to equip and inspire the laity towards leading lives that seek ministry and mission themselves.
-Joined by several students from Moore College, and the Orrs and McKinlays as other ministry families, together they pray - and ask you to pray! - that the church continue here for another 150 years, should the Lord not return first.
+In 2017, Scott Newling, commenced ministry at Watsons Bay, and sought to reinvigorate the parish by returning to its theological and ecclesiological heritage.
+With a young family, he sought to revitalise the church by moving the parish towards what is often now the norm for churches in Sydney Diocese: of team ministry to equip and inspire the laity towards leading lives that seek ministry and mission themselves.
+In 2020, the church formally amalgamated with St Michael's Vaucluse to form a new parish; South Head Anglican Parish.
+Bishop Stuart Robinson assumed the role of rector of one parish encompassing two ministry centres in Vaucluse and at Watsons Bay.